REDDYRN26/Kubernetes-Fundamentals/01-Kubernetes-Architecture/Readme.md

 ## Step-01: Why Kubernetes?

+Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
+Originally designed by Google, the project is now maintained by a worldwide community of contributors, and the trademark is held by the Cloud Native Computing Foundation

 ## Step-02: Kubernetes Architecture

 A Kubernetes cluster is a form of Kubernetes deployment architecture.
 Basic Kubernetes architecture exists in two parts: the control plane and the nodes or compute machines.
 Each node could be either a physical or virtual machine and is its own Linux environment.
 Every node also runs pods, which are composed of containers.